 Multicultural Speaker's Bureau

 The Gooch family resides in Syracuse, Utah.
 Penny Gooch, a Navajo tribal member has given presentations sharing her Navajo culture with elementary schools throughout the Davis School District.
-She has created beautiful beadwork and sewn all her children's native clothing.
-Daughters Tashina and Cheyenne have attended West Point Elementary, Syracuse Elementary, Syracuse Junior High and both Syracuse and Clearfield High Schools.
+She has created beautiful beadwork and sewn all of her children's native clothing.
+Daughters: Tashina and Cheyenne have attended West Point Elementary, Syracuse Elementary, Syracuse Junior High, and both Syracuse and Clearfield High Schools.
 Both are accomplished Hoop dancers.